tylorschafer/mini_shop/readme.md

 ## Permission

-- if there is a specific gem you'd like to use in the project, please get permission from your instructors firs
+- if there is a specific gem you'd like to use in the project, please get permission from your instructors first

 ---